iratansh/HelpBot/README.md

 The `HelpBot` program is an intelligent assistant capable of handling a variety of tasks, including weather queries, webpage access, math calculations, stock and ETF information retrieval, text summarization, and translation.
 It leverages several advanced technologies and libraries to achieve this functionality.

+### Limitations
+When asking very complex questions the chatbot will face some issues with determining the user's intentions and outputting an appropriate result.
+Higher accuracy can be gained by further training the model on broader datasets but it will be hardware heavy to do so.
+If the chatbot can't understand the user's input, the chatbot will rely on Meta-Llama-3 for generative AI which may or may not generate an acceptable response to the input.

 ### Key Components and Technologies

 1. **Libraries and Technologies:**